Interpretation of Airborne Geophysical Data

 Data Processing to Enhance Data

-The amount of data processing needed for a successful interpretation depends
+The amount of data processing needed for a successful

-on the state of the data and the desired products of the interpretation.
-The
+interpretation depends on the state of the data and the

-and processing of all types of airborne geophysical data.
-A full suite of
+of compilation and processing of all types of airborne

-software is maintained in-house, for maximum flexibility and control over the
+in-house, for maximum flexibility and control over the

 final product.
-In addition to the normal steps of data compilation, such as
+In addition to the normal steps of data

-those listed above, SGL also offers more specialized procedures, such as:
+more specialized procedures, such as:

 - Derivative calculation

-- Reduction to the pole or equator, calculation of analytic signal
+- Reduction to the pole or equator, calculation of

 - Decorrugation (micro-levelling)